Alying/Safe-Travel-Recommender-Service/README.md

   - Get recommendations: this will hit the Safe Travel Service recommendations endpoint and return data
   - Get location inquiry information for California: this will hit the Safe Travel Service location inquiry endpoint for California and return data

+# CI / CD documentation
+We have included an automatic CI/CD suite that runs after every PR request is submitted or changed.
+To see all the generated reports, go to the 'Actions' section of this Github.
+Within each 'workflow' report, there will be 2 tabs: the build itself, and the Xunit tests that are run.
+You may click on each to see the details of the CI/CD runs.

-# Style documentation
+# Style Checker and Static Analysis Bug Finder
-We use StyleCop, which gives a StyleCop.Cache for every directory.
-This is our style report.
+For style: we use StyleCop, which gives us a StyleCop.Cache for every directory; this is our style report.
+For static analysis bug finding: we use Sarif, which will generate reports in the 'Security' tab of this Github page.

 # Technology
 #### StyleCop
 Style checker that is used to check C# code to conform StyleCop's recommended coding styles and Microsoft's .NET Framework Design Guidelines.
+StyleCop gives us a StyleCop.Cache for every directory, which is our style report.
 #### XUnit + Moq
 Test runner for .NET Framework projects
 #### Coverlet + ReportGenerator